Methods of Work for Civil-Military meeting

 - When deciding on the date of the next Civil-Military Meeting, WG FM will formulate the issues on which proposals or recommendations are expected.

-- Following the decision on dates and topics a drafting group under the chairmanship of the NATO representative will develop a draft agenda for the Civil-Military Meeting.
+- Following the decision on dates and topics a drafting group under the chairmanship of the NATO representative at WG FM will develop a draft agenda for the Civil-Military Meeting.
 The drafting group will convene during WG FM Meetings or work by correspondence.

-- Proposals and Recommendations from the Civil-Military Meeting have to be agreed by consensus.
+- Proposals and Recommendations from the Civil-Military Meeting have to be agreed by consensus during the meeting.

 - A draft Report from the Civil-Military Meeting will be prepared by the WG FM secretary after the meeting and uploaded to the ECO server for comments by the meeting participants before the final version is published.